How to Prevent Dehydration During Pregnancy

 Some other risk factors for dehydration in pregnancy include intense diarrhea, fever, vigorous exercise and simply not drinking enough water to accommodate the needs of the growing baby.

-Signs and Symptoms of Dehydration During Pregnancy
+Symptoms of Dehydration During Pregnancy

 The symptoms of dehydration during pregnancy are similar to dehydration in general.
 They include: